stefan-b-jakobsson/x16-smc-bootloader/README.md

 Finally, the update program must use command 0x82 to reset the SMC.
 This will write any remaining buffered data to flash memory and then turn off the computer.

+### Flash Pages, Special Actions when Updating the First Page

 The SMC can only update the flash memory in whole pages of 64 bytes.
-The committed bytes are buffered until there is a full page that can be written to flash memory.
+The committed packets are buffered until there is a full page that can be written to flash memory.

 On receiving the first full page (address 0x0000-0x003f), the bootloader takes these special actions: